Call Today! 888-234-8376

 The elimination period

 Before your policy is issued you make the decision on how long or short of an elimination period you need.
-The longer out the period extends, the lower your premiums, but the longer before you get paid (or receive a benefit from your disability insurance policy).
+The longer the period extends, the lower your premiums—but the longer it will be before you get paid or receive a benefit from your disability insurance policy.

 You can choose a short period of 30 days, 90, 180, 365, all the way up to 730 days.
 Once the elimination period ends you can start on your benefit period.